 If your egg health is of particular concern to you, don’t delay a fertility consultation.
 The earlier you seek help, the better.
 Your age may be the biggest contributing factor to your secondary infertility.

-Your fertility specialist can discuss your options with you, including frozen donor egg IVF.
+Your fertility specialist can discuss your options with you, including frozen donor egg IVF, IUI, and home insemination.
 Frozen donor egg IVF is a great option for women in this circumstance, as older women can still be healthy enough to carry and deliver a baby.

 Frozen Donor Egg Benefits